jon-r/angular_folio/src/app/folio/projects/notes.md

 #overall
 RWD
-TODO: clean up old data assets
 TODO: bonus Consider into setting all this as a file not included in the main build?

 ~~#home
-TODO: something on the home page. interactive logo? (eg superdeper simple hover effect).
+something on the home page. interactive logo? (eg superdeper simple hover effect).
   - comes to mind is < > expand and the content changes through assorted... things. looks like an old flipping clock?~~

-#about
+~~#about
-TODO: about page basics
+about page basics
   - consider non-template elements, outside the frame?, mimic cv layout?

 ~~#projects